TITLE 8 SOCIAL SERVICES

 (3) a copy of a report from the federal bureau of investigation, criminal information services division, or the national criminal information center, indicating a conviction;

-(5) any writing by the applicant indicating that such person has been convicted of the disqualifying offense, provided, however, that if this is the sole basis for denial, the applicant shall be given an opportunity to show that the applicant has successfully completed or is pending completion of a conditional discharge for the disqualifying conviction.
+(5) any writing about the applicant indicating that such person has been convicted of the disqualifying offense, provided; however, if that is potentially the sole basis for denial, the applicant shall be given an opportunity to show that they have successfully completed or are pending completion of a conditional discharge for the disqualifying conviction.

-C. If a background check shows pending charges for a felony offense, any misdemeanor offense involving domestic violence, child abuse, any other misdemeanor offense of moral turpitude, or an arrest but no disposition for any such crime, there shall be a determination of unreasonable risk if a conviction as charged would result in a determination of unreasonable risk.
+C. If a background check shows pending charges for a felony offense, regardless of the degree of the crime, of human trafficking, criminal sexual penetration or related sexual offenses, or child abuse; or an arrest but no disposition for any felony offense, there shall be a determination of unreasonable risk if a conviction as charged would result in a determination of unreasonable risk.

 D. If a background check shows a pending child protective services referral or any other CYFD investigation of abuse or neglect, there shall be a determination of unreasonable risk.